MegaMek/megamek/megamek/readme.txt

 Movement Phase can not move or fire for the rest of the turn.
 Swarming units can not move off of their target Mek until they use the Stop Swarm action in the Weapons Fire Phase.

+VTOLs and VTOL BA use the "go up" and "go down" buttons to change elevation (flight level).

+Movement around structures (buildings/bridges) is a little more complicated, because of the different floors a unit can occupy.
+The "climb mode" button sets your current preference.
+"Go thru" means you prefer to go under bridges or through the walls of buildings, if there is a choice.
+"Climb up" means you prefer to climb on top of structures when possible.
+You can change mode multiple times during your movement, for example a stormcrow prime could use "climb up" to go over a heavy building to save MP, then change to "go thru" to pass a light building that won't support its weight.

+Infantry can move up and down inside buildings using the stairs.
+This is accomplished by using the "go up" and "go down" buttons.
+Also, infantry that jump into a building can use the "go up" and "go down" buttons to choose which floor to jump through the window of.
+Click the building hex you want to jump into first, and the game will pick the highest floor you can reach (or the roof).
+Then use the "go down" button to select a lower floor if you want to.

 The Esc key clears all current movement.